 None of us could ever be "good enough" to earn God's favor.
 His standard is perfection, and only Jesus ever accomplished that as a human.
 We have all fallen short of perfect (Romans 3:23), and our sins have separated us from God.
 Because God is holy (Ephesians 2:1), nothing unholy can come into His presence.
 Yet you were created for a relationship with God—a real, vibrant, intimate relationship with the Creator of the universe.

-God loves you so much, despite your sin, that He sent Jesus Christ, the only One who has never sinned, to earth die in your place as punishment for your sins.
-That way, He can have a relationship with you.
+God loves you so much that, despite your sin, He sent Jesus Christ, the only One who has never sinned, to earth die in your place as payment for your sins.
+Only in this way can God have a relationship with you.
 When Jesus rose from the dead, He defeated death for you so that you could have a real, eternal, abundant life and relationship with God (John 10:10).
-If you accept Jesus' sacrifice, God can consider YOU holy and perfect—forgiven.
+If you accept Jesus' sacrifice, God can consider YOU holy and perfect—forgiven of all your sins.

 God made you to glorify Him with your life (Isaiah 43:7).
 He wants to be your Father, your best friend, and your guiding light.
 Jesus said, "You are my friends if you do what I command you" (John 15:14).
 Your Creator wants to meet with you in His Word (the Bible), He wants to hear from you in prayer, and He wants to guide you down the right path (Romans 8:28; James 1:5).
 Our response to His love is to love Him back with everything we are and everything we have.